 Approval and notification

-The panel recommends a Roster of artists to the ArtsWA Board for approval at their August meeting.
-We will notify you of the Board’s decision before August 31, 2021.
-We will use this Roster until the next call in 2025.
+After review, the panel recommends a final roster of artists to the ArtsWA Board for approval at their August meeting.
+We will notify you of the Board’s decision by August 31, 2023.

 Terms and conditions